brycecherry75/ADF4351/README.md

 Please note that you should install the provided BigNumber library in your Arduino library directory.

 Under worst possible conditions (tested with 2.200006102 GHz RF/25 MHz PFD/0 Hz tolerance target error which will go through the entire permissible range of MOD values) on a 16 MHz AVR Arduino, precision frequency mode configuration takes no longer than 45 seconds.

+Default settings which may need to be changed as required BEFORE execution of ADF4355 library functions (defaults listed):

+Phase Detector Polarity (Register 4/Bit 6 = 1): Negative (passive or noninverting active loop filter)

 Error codes: